mayasharma2110/Name-the-element/README.md

 > $("#current_question").children().eq(currentQuestionNumberIndex).removeClass("current_question_color").addClass("completed_question_color");

-Expected - Show the question the user is on in yellow background and the questions completed with a green background.
+Expected - Show the question the user is on in yellow background and the questions completed with a blue background.
+Previously this was green when completed but caused confusion to users as it is not related to which questions are answered right and wrong.
 When the user clicks submit the current question turns from yellow to green.
 When the user clicks next question the next question turns yellow.

 Testing - Tested the feature by going through a quiz and checking the current question bar.